-ECON 3016 INTERNATIONAL TRADE (3, 3, 0) Prerequisite: ECON 1005 Principles of Economics I or for illustrating current events of international trade.
+ECON 3016 INTERNATIONAL TRADE (3, 3, 0)

+ECON 1007 Basic Economic Principles or CHSE 1005 Essentials of Economics for illustrating current events of international trade.
 The first half will be devoted to understand the classical as well as modern theories of international trade.
 The second half of this course will be focused on trade policy and international economic integration.